Technology / System Admin

 parted /dev/sda1 'print'

-Which outputs the following for my system:
+Which outputs the following for example:

 Model: Unknown (unknown)